CESNET/ipfixcol2/extra_plugins/output/lnfstore/README.rst

 How to build
 ------------

-By default, the plugin is not distributed with the IPFIXcol itself due to extra dependencies.
+By default, the plugin is not distributed with IPFIXcol due to extra dependencies.
 To build the plugin, IPFIXcol (and its header files) and the following dependencies must be installed on your system: